Vice President for International Relations

 Director of Communications

-Janka has been working for Northwestern University since 2010.
-Before joining the Office of International Relations in 2016, she was in charge of Marketing and Communications at the Office of International Program Development.
+Janka is in charge of telling Northwestern's international story and developing communication plans for the university’s global initiatives and internationalization efforts.
+Before joining the Office of International Relations in 2016, Janka was Assistant Director of Communications at the former Office of International Program Development at Northwestern University, where she led integrated marketing campaigns, primarily focusing on study abroad, institutional international partnerships, and global health.
 Prior to that, Janka was Manager of PR and Communications at the German American Chamber of Commerce of the Midwest in Chicago.
-Janka was born and raised in Germany and came to the United States in January 2001 as an exchange student.
-She decided to stay and pursue a BA in Mass Communication at Illinois State University, where she also worked as an international assistant.
-She also has an MA in Communication with a focus on International Public Relations from ISU.
-Janka lives in Chicago with her husband Dave and her two little sons Noah and Finn.
+Janka is originally from Germany.
+She came to the U.S. in 2001 as an exchange student and stayed to pursue a BA in Mass Communication at Illinois State University (2004), where she also worked as an international assistant.
+She also has an MA in Communication (2006) with a focus on international public relations from ISU.

 - Internal and External Communications